Raw

 Collapsible content

-Why is Raw Honey better for me?
+Why is Raw Honey better?

 Raw honey isn’t pasteurized or filtered, so pollen particles, phytonutrients, enzymes, amino acids and micronutrients remain intact and bioavailable in each jar.

-is our Honey flavored?
+Is your Honey flavored?

 Why don't we call our Honey “Organic”?